Tailwindest

 Transform with runtime output:

-npx tailwindest-css-transform --mode runtime
+npx tailwindest-css-transform src/components --mode runtime

 Nested variant leaves preserve the original prefixed class: